-Some popular decorations include clay oil lamps called diyas, candles, fairy lights, and lanterns.
+This 5-day Diwali holiday includes the use of many lights and glowing decorations for prosperity.
+The popular Diwali decorations include clay oil lamps called diyas, candles, fairy lights,rangoli, toran,marigold garlands and lanterns.

 A diya (pronounced dee-ya) is a small clay oil lamp and the main symbol of Diwali.
 Diyas are usually made of earth and have cotton wicks that sit in a pool of ghee or vegetable oil to help them burn.
 Many are sold plain but others can be painted with beautiful patterns and colors.